eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_model.md

 ## Distributing your Python Vehicle Model

-Now you a have a Python package containing your first Python Vehicle Model and it is time to distribute it.
+Now you a have a Python package containing your first Python _Vehicle Model_ and it is time to distribute it.
 There is nothing special about the distribution of this package, since it is just an ordinary Python package.
 Check out the [Python Packaging User Guide](https://packaging.python.org/en/latest/) to learn more about packaging and package distribution in Python.

 ### Distribute to single Vehicle App

-If you want to distribute your Python Vehicle Model to a single Vehicle App, you can do so by copying the entire folder `my_vehicle_model` under the `src` folder of your Vehicle App repository and treat is a sub-package of the Vehicle App.
+If you want to distribute your Python _Vehicle Model_ to a single _Vehicle App_, you can do so by copying the entire folder `my_vehicle_model` under the `src` folder of your _Vehicle App_ repository and treat is a sub-package of the _Vehicle App_.

-1. Create a new folder `my_vehicle_model` under `src` in your `Vehicle App` repository.
+1. Create a new folder `my_vehicle_model` under `src` in your _Vehicle App_ repository.
-2. Copy the `my_vehicle_model` folder to the `src` folder of your `Vehicle App` repository.
+2. Copy the `my_vehicle_model` folder to the `src` folder of your _Vehicle App_ repository.
-3. Import the package `my_vehicle_model` in your `Vehicle App`:
+3. Import the package `my_vehicle_model` in your _Vehicle App_:

 ```python
 from <my_app>.my_vehicle_model import vehicle